NTNU-IHB/FMI4j/README.md

 FMI4j supports [FMI](http://fmi-standard.org/) 2.0 for **Model Exchange** and **Co-simulation**.
 For Model Exchange, solvers from [Apache Commons Math](http://commons.apache.org/proper/commons-math/userguide/ode.html) can be used.

-Compared to other FMI libraries targeting the JVM, FMI4j is considerable faster due to the fact that we use JNI instead of JNA.
-A speedup of 2-5x should be excpected.
+Compared to other FMI libraries targeting the JVM, FMI4j is considerable faster due to the fact that we use JNI with manually optimized C-code instead of JNA or SWIG generated bindings.
+A significant speedup compared to other FMI implementations for the JVM, such as JFMI and JavaFMI, should be expected.

 The package consists of:
 * [A software API for interacting with FMUs](#api)